Joe E. Brown: Death and legacy

 Brown began having heart problems in 1968 after suffering a severe heart attack, and underwent cardiac surgery.
-He died from complications from arteriosclerosis on July 6, 1973 at his home in Brentwood, California, three weeks before his 82nd birthday.
+He died from complications from arteriosclerosis on July 6, 1973 at his home in Brentwood, California.
 He is interred at Forest Lawn Memorial Park in Glendale, California.

 For his contributions to the film industry, Brown was inducted into the Hollywood Walk of Fame in 1960 with a motion pictures star located at 1680 Vine Street.

 In 1961, Bowling Green State University renamed the theatre in which Brown appeared in Harvey in the 1950s as the Joe E. Brown Theatre.
 It closed in 2011.

 Holgate, Ohio, his birthplace, has a street named Joe E. Brown Avenue.
-Toledo, Ohio has a city park named Joe E. Brown Park at 150 West Oakland Street.
+Toledo, Ohio, has a city park named Joe E. Brown Park at 150 West Oakland Street.

 Rose Naftalin's popular 1975 cookbook includes a cookie named the Joe E. Brown.
 Brown was a frequent customer of Naftalin's Toledo restaurant.

-Flatrock Brewing Company in Napoleon, Ohio offers several brown ales such as Joe E. Coffee And Vanilla Bean Brown Ale, Joe E. Brown Hazelnut, Chocolate Peanut Butter Joe E. Brown, Joe E Brown Chocolate Pumpkin, and Joe E. (Brown Ale).